tydymy/TRPCA_analysis/README.md

 # Chronological Age Estimation from Human Microbiomes with TRPCA

 ## Overview
 This repository contains the results and code for **Transformer-based Robust Principal Component Analysis (TRPCA)**, a deep-learning framework for predicting chronological age from skin, oral and gut microbiome profiles (16S rRNA and WGS).
-TRPCA leverages RPCA for dimensionality reduction and a lightweight transformer encoder for regression and multi-task learning, offering both accuracy gains and feature-level interpretability.
+TRPCA leverages RPCA for dimensionality reduction and a lightweight transformer encoder for regression and multi-task learning, offering both accuracy improvements and feature-level interpretability.

 ---